Simple Console Application in .NET Core with DI and Configuration

 Fiddling with F#

 I have always had a keen interest in functional programming.
 While I still shy away from going completely functional for full-blown applications, I try to use the tenets of functional programming as much as I can even when writing C#.
 This is made much easier by the fact that C# has borrowed a lot of functional programming features as it has evolved.
 With each new version of the language, I find my code getting more concise and more expressive mostly owing to these features.
+That said, if you are looking for a functional-first experience, nothing beats a functional language.
+I like F# as it belongs to the .NET ecosystem but is derived from OCaml which itself is quite elegant.

 Writing a WS-Federation Based STS using WIF

 Even though SAML and WS-* have started to be looked upon as the old guard of security protocols with the popularity of OAuth 2, they are not without their merits.
 For one, they are inherently more secure than OAuth (in fact, you need to rely on a separate underlying secure transport for OAuth to be considered secure- and if you are someone who believes SSL is broken, then OAuth is practically insecure).
+It just so happens that their demerits are very visible to someone trying to implement or integrate them.
+OAuth, by contrast, is much simpler and easier to implement- and for most purposes, secure enough.
+If you have settled on WS-Federation as your protocol of choice, Windows Identity Foundation (WIF) is most likely going to be your de-facto choice.
+While powerful, WIF as a library is not what one would call “easy to use”.
+If it’s cumbersome when you use it as a relying party, the complexity is ten-fold if you try to build a security token service (STS) based on it.

 Git- Rewriter of History

-Undoubtedly one of the biggest advantages that Git provides is using rebasing to maintain a clean commit history.
-I find that I am using it a lot these days- primarily in three modes: As part of pull (i.e. git pull -rebase) Interactive rebase to: 1) keep my own history clean when I am off working on a branch by myself, and 2) clean up a feature branch’s commit history before merging it into the mainstream Rebase my branch against a more mainstream branch before I merge onto it (i.
+• Interactive rebase to: 1) keep my own history clean when I am off working on a branch by myself, and 2) clean up a feature branch’s commit history before merging it into the mainstream

 Beware of this WCF Serialization Pitfall

 Ideally, one should avoid data contracts with complex graphs- especially with repeated references and definitely ones with circular references.
 Those can make your payload explode on serialization.
 With repeated references, you may run into an integrity issue on deserialization.
 With circular references, the serialization will enter a recursive loop and you will probably run into a stack overflow.
-Seeing that in certain situations, this becomes unavoidable, WCF has a way that you can tell it to preserve object references during serialization.

 Using CSS Media Queries for Responsive UI Design